AdamTovatt/byte-shelf/ByteShelf/README.md

 ```

 ### Tenant Configuration
-Tenants are managed through an external JSON file with hot-reload support:
+Tenants are managed through an external JSON file with hot-reload support.
+The configuration supports hierarchical tenants with subtenants:

 ```json
 {